ikoonat/tg-analysis-dashboard/README.md

 http://localhost:5173/
 ```

-Open that address in your browser.
+Open that address in your browser, and you should see it populate!

-🎉 **Congratulations.
-You have entered the rabbit hole.**

 ---
 # 🔎 Exploring the Dashboard
 Once it's running, you can:
 - 🕸️ View channel relationships as a graph
 - 🖱️ Click nodes to inspect individual channels
 - 📨 Inspect message and forwarding patterns